 The UCLA Herb Alpert School of Music, Department of Ethnomusicology grew out of the former Institute of Ethnomusicology, established by Mantle Hood at UCLA in 1960.
 In its early years many distinguished scholars, including Charles Seeger and J. H. Kwabena Nketia, collaborated in advancing the vision of the Institute.
-From the 1960s to 1989 Ethnomusicology was a program within the Department of Music.
-In 1989 it became an independent department, called the Department of Ethnomusicology and Systematic Musicology.
+From the 1960s to 1989 Ethnomusicology was a program within the Department of Music, part of the College of Fine Arts.
+In 1989 it became an independent department, called the Department of Ethnomusicology and Systematic Musicology, part of the School of the Arts.
 In 1995 it was renamed the Department of Ethnomusicology.
-In 2007 Ethnomusicology became one of three departments, with Music and Musicology, to comprise The UCLA Herb Alpert School of Music.
-Made possible through the generosity of the renowned performer, producer, and philanthropist Herb Alpert and his wife Lani Hall Alpert, the UCLA Herb Alpert School of Music is devoted to the performance and study of music in all of its global diversity, including world music, popular music, jazz and classical music.

 UCLA has granted more Ph.D and M.A. degrees in ethnomusicology than any other university in the world.
 Graduates in ethnomusicology from UCLA have founded many of the most important ethnomusicology graduate programs in the United States, including those at the University of Michigan, University of Washington, Brown University, Wesleyan University, University of Wisconsin-Madison, Florida State University, and UC Berkeley.

 The specialization in systematic musicology is currently the only one of its kind in the United States.
 Since its inception, systematic musicology has created a distinguished record of scholarship, noted for its scholastic depth and innovation.